mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

     R-->>-S: {"response": "add localizations", ...}
  ```

+ There are 2 forms of this message.
 The first form omits the "host" field; Sharktopoda assumes that the host is "localhost".

 ```json
 {